openshift/training/05-Services-Routing-Complete-Example.md

 If your domain is different, you will need to edit the JSON before trying to create the objects.

+You might be wondering what the `DeploymentConfig` object is.
+We'll get to it soon.

 **Logged in as `joe`,** go ahead and use `oc` to create everything:

     oc create -f ~/training/content/test-complete.json